Top alternatives to Notepad++ text editor for Mac

 What are the pros and cons of Notepad++?

-Notepad++ is known for being affordable, powerful and versatile, supporting many programming languages.
-However, it's only available on Windows, which limits users on other platforms.
+The pros of Notepad++ are that it's known for being affordable, powerful, and versatile, as well as supporting many programming languages.
+The cons are that it's only available on Windows, which limits users on other platforms.
 It also lacks some advanced features found in more comprehensive IDEs and can struggle with large files, which can slow down work on larger projects.